mpkerry/bootstrap_wksp/README.md

 provided are almost exclusively CSS solutions.

-Open the index file in the root of the project in a web browser so that you can see the starting and end states of the exercises, then open the first project (e.g., '01_grid_breakpoints.html') in your favorite text editor/IDE.
+Open the index file in the root of the project in a web browser so that you can see the starting and end states of the exercises (this will give you a visual reference as you work), then open the first project (e.g., '01_grid_breakpoints.html') in your favorite text editor/IDE.
-This will give you a visual reference as you go along.

 You may also find it useful to consult the 00_README.txt files in each section, as they contain information and useful links.